jidongbsu/cs452-file-system/README.md

 - the last four bytes, 3700 0000: 0x37 is 55 (decimal), the reason for this is, at the initial state of this file system, we reserve 1 block for the super block, 1 block for the inode bitmap, 1 block for the data bitmap, 5 blocks for the inode table, and 1 block for the root directory's data block.
 Thus we have (64 - 1 - 1 - 1 - 5 - 1) = 55 free blocks available.

-If we keep navigating the output of the above *xxd* command, we can move on to see in 8 - which is the root directory's data block:
+If we keep navigating the output of the above *xxd* command, we can move on to examine block 8 - which is the root directory's data block:

 ```console
 0008000: 0200 0000 2e00 0000 0000 0000 0000 0000  ................